Cabo San Lucas Fishing: Complete Guide to the Marlin Capital

 If you want to keep fish for eating, focus on dorado, wahoo, and smaller tuna.
 They're sustainable and delicious.

 Stay close to the marina if fishing is your main priority.
 The closer you are, the earlier you can get on the water.
-Those luxury villas near the marina put you right in the action.
+Those luxury villas in Cabos near the marina put you right in the action.

-If you're going all out, consider a private yacht for multi-day fishing adventures.
+If you're going all out, consider a private yacht charters for multi-day fishing adventures.
 Nothing beats waking up already on the fishing grounds.

 Don't spend every day fishing.
 Cabo has incredible adventures beyond the fishing.
 Take a day to explore, hit the beach, or just relax.